gwpy/gwpy/docs/timeseries/index.rst

 Accessing interferometer data
 =============================

-As described above, the data from each instrument are archived in gravitational-wave frame files.
+As described above, the data from each instrument are archived for off-line study in gravitational-wave frame (``.gwf``) files.
+To learn more about this particular data format, take a look at the specification document `LIGO-T970130 <https://dcc.ligo.org/LIGO-T970130/public>`_.
 These files are stored on disk by the LIGO Data Grid and can be either accessed either directly or remotely.

 The `TimeSeries` for a given :class:`~gwpy.detector.channel.Channel` can be read from disk using the :meth:`TimeSeries.read` `classmethod` as follows::